icons8/lunacy-docs/docs/libraries.md

 <video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/libraries-addingiconsph.png" height="auto"><source src="/public/libraries-addingicons.mp4" type="video/mp4"></video>

-Now you can work with the item in the same way as with any other similar objects.
+Now you can work with the item in the same way as with any other similar layers.

 With some limitations you can use all the library items for free.
 Speaking in plain words, if you are using our app and content for free, please be honest.
 Your designs *must* include a link to the <a href="https://icons8.com" target="_blank">Icons8 website</a>, otherwise our lawyers get nervous and unhappy.